myarichuk/myarichuk.github.io/source/_posts/production-ready-logging-monitoring.md

 ## What's Next?

-In the next post, we will take a look at the second non-negotiable, performance metrics and discuss why is it important.
+In the next post, we will explore the second non-negotiable: performance metrics and discuss why they are important.